animetosho/ParPar/xor_depends/info.md

 multiplier.
-Not only does this avoid issues of JIT (memory protection and slow code generation), it enables more exhaustive searches for optimal sequences and further code optimisation techniques, and also makes it easier to generate code for other platforms (e.g. AVX2 or ARM NEON).
+Not only does this avoid issues of JIT (memory protection and slow code generation), it enables more exhaustive searches for optimal sequences and further code optimisation techniques, and also makes it easier to generate code for other platforms (e.g. AVX2 or ARM NEON) as we can rely on compilers for support without writing our own JIT routines.
 Whilst it is somewhat feasible to generate 65536 different routines, assuming we only need to the consider the default polynomial, the resulting code size would be rather large.